 Ignoring the misplaced modifier (or were the Braves simply tanking ahead of their time!), we can use game logs to help date the card.
 His Spring demotion evidently took place in May, and his return took place on or just ahead of July 1.
 At least so far, this is our first evidence (at least in this article) that Goudey was still working on its 1934 set past May.

 Two cards past Brown was the card of Jim Mooney, who Goudey notes as 27 years old.
-According to Baseball-Reference, Mooney was born on September 4, 1906, meaning he was his Goudey age through September 3, 1934.
+According to Baseball-Reference and the Who’s Who guide, Mooney was born on September 4, 1906, meaning he was his Goudey age through September 3, 1934.
 Assuming Goudey were current and correct here, we could infer Mooney’s card was finalized by that date.

 Like Bob Brown’s card earlier, the card of Lloyd Johnson describes some minor leagues back and forth.
 “The Giants secured Johnson from the Mission Club of the Pacific Coast League, but recently sent him back to the minors.”